 In EFAS, the flood impact forecasts are based on three components: 1) medium-range flood forecasts, 2) event-based rapid flood mapping, and 3) impact assessment.

-- Medium-range flood forecast: every time a flood event is forecasted in EFAS , the magnitude of the forecasted peak discharge (ensemble forecast median for the full forecasting period) is compared against the local flood protection levels.
+- Medium-range flood forecast: every time a flood event is forecasted in EFAS , the magnitude of the forecasted peak discharge (based on the ECMWF-ENS EFAS ensemble forecast median for the full forecasting period) is compared against the local flood protection levels.
 River grid cells where the protection levels are exceeded are selected for the following steps of the procedure.

 - Rapid flood mapping: for each EFAS river section identified in step 1, flood prone areas are delineated, using a catalogue of flood hazard maps.
 The obtained event-based hazard map has a spatial resolution of 100 by 100 m and is shown on the “Rapid Flood Mapping” layer.